-- CBs shall retain documented evidence for each case where this derogation has been applied and document the justification in the audit report. - 10.
+· 9.
+CBs shall retain documented evidence for each case where this derogation has been applied and document the justification in the audit report.
+10. .
 CBs shall submit an aggregated quarterly report to FSC on audits conducted according to this derogation.
-The first report shall be submitted by the end of June 2020 (FSC will provide the report template).

-Central offices of Group/Multi-site certificates may replace the initial internal audits for new applicant sites/members by desk audits according to the following requirements:

-- 11. The new applicant site meets the requirements of clause 5.3.5 of FSC-STD-40-003 V2-1 or - 12.
+The first report shall be submitted by the end of June 2020 (FSC will provide the report template). audits I offices of Group/Multi-site certificates may replace the initial internal for new applicant sites/members by desk audits according to the ing requirements: 11. .
+The new applicant site meets the requirements of clause 5.3.5 of FSC-STD-40-003 V2-1 or 12.
 The Central Office shall conduct a risk assessment of each applicant according to the scenarios/ factors provided in Annex A to determine the option of conducting a fully remote audit (low risk), a partially remote audit (medium risk), or if a mandatory on-site audit is required (high risk).
-The risk assessment is to be undertaken at the level of each new applicant site. - 13.
-When an applicant falls into more than one risk category, the Central Office shall adopt the precautionary approach and apply the audit type of the higher category. - 14.
-The risk assessment by the Central Office shall be approved by their certification body prior to conducting remote audits. - 15.
-Applicants with medium risk shall be audited in a two-stage audit process: A Stage 1 initial desk audit which can lead to inclusion in the FSC group/multi-site certificate, followed by a Stage 2 on-site audit, to be undertaken when the related health risks have abated and/or travel restrictions are no longer applicable or at the first annual audit (see Clause 16, below), whichever is earlier.
-Stage 2 audit shall cover the factors which lead to the medium risk categorization and include requirements whose compliance cannot be verified though a remote audit or which require an on-site follow-up to verify compliance once processing of FSC material starts. - 16.
-In case the Stage 2 audit cannot be undertaken until the time of the first annual audit (due to health risks and/or travel restrictions), the stage 2 audit shall be replaced by the full annual audit, which shall be conducted as an on-site audit. - 17.
-Central office and applicant sites shall: - have the technical and operational capacity to conduct audits remotely, and - agree on a secure and confidential data transmission and ensure the availability of key staff. - 18.
-The Central Office shall retain documented evidence for each applicant where this derogation has been applied. - 19 CBs shall submit an aggregated quarterly report to FSC on instances where their certificate holders have undertaken remote evaluation audits for new applicants according to this derogation.
+The risk assessment is to be undertaken at the level of each new applicant site.
+13. .
+When an applicant falls into more than one risk category, the Central Office shall adopt the precautionary approach and apply the audit type of the higher category.
+14. .
+The risk assessment by the Central Office shall be approved by their certification body prior to conducting remote audits.
+15. Applicants with medium risk shall be audited in a two-stage audit process: A Stage 1 initial desk audit which can lead to inclusion in the FSC group/multi-site certificate, followed by a Stage 2 on-site audit, to be undertaken when the related health risks have abated and/or travel restrictions are no longer applicable or at the first annual audit (see Clause 16, below), whichever is earlier.
+Stage 2 audit shall cover the factors which lead to the medium risk categorization and include requirements whose compliance cannot be verified though a remote audit or which require an on-site follow-up to verify compliance once processing of FSC material starts.
+16. In case the Stage 2 audit cannot be undertaken until the time of the first annual audit (due to health risks and/or travel restrictions), the stage 2 audit shall be replaced by the full annual audit, which shall be conducted as an on-site audit.
+17. Central office and applicant sites shall: have the technical and operational capacity to conduct audits remotely, and agree on a secure and confidential data transmission and ensure the availability of key staff.
+18 .
+The Central Office shall retain documented evidence for each applicant where this derogation has been applied.
+19 CBs shall submit an aggregated quarterly report to FSC on instances where their certificate holders have undertaken remote evaluation audits for new applicants according to this derogation.
 The first report shall be submitted by the end of June 2020 (FSC will provide the report template).
-Scope of derogation ☑ Generic (applicable by all certification bodies and certificate holders) ☐ Specific (applicable only upon individual request and PSU confirmation) Approval date 08 May 2020.
-Amended on 14 June 2020 Effective date 15 June 2020 Period of validity Until 31 December 2020.
-This derogation will be regularly reviewed prior to the end of the validity date and updated and possibly extended as necessary.
+Scope of Generic (applicable by all certification bodies and certificate holders) derogation □ Specific (applicable only upon individual request and PSU confirmation) Approval date 08 May 2020.
+Amended on 30 November 2020 Effective date 15 June 2020 Period of validity Until 30 of June 2021, or until withdrawn.
+FSC monitors the global development of the pandemic of novel coronavirus (COVID-19) and will update or withdraw the derogation in full or part, as necessary.